-You will have three (3) exams in this course - two unit exams worth 15% of your final grade (each) and a cumulative final exam worth 30% of your final course grade.
+You will have three (3) unit exams in this course - each worth 25% of your overall grade.
 All the information for the exams will come directly from your course textbook and the course lectures.
 Successful students will thoroughly utilize both resources -- along with any other resource provided by the instructor such as supplemental videos or lists with terms/events/people to know.